Insights

 Perth’s property market is expected to continue its upward trajectory in 2025, albeit at a much more moderate pace than preceding years.

-That said, investors should be aware of the relationship, watch for key signals which might disrupt the real estate market and lean into warning signs that show the market has hit—or is on its way to—its peak.
+That said, there is no greater single contributor to WA’s economic health than the mining and resources sector.
+Perth is undeniably a mining state.
+And it’s with that that investors should keep watch WA’s mining activity for telltale signs of the Perth property market’s future.
+Be aware of the relationship between mining and real estate, watch for key signals which might disrupt the real estate market and lean into warning signs that show the market has hit—or is on its way to—its peak.

 Properties & Pathways is a leading commercial and residential property syndicator in Australia.
 Our priority is our investors, ensuring the highest quality investments and the most transparent communication.